Preschool Enrollment Remains Below Pre-Pandemic Levels, While Uneven Access and Quality Persist

 By race and ethnicity:

-• In 20172021, participation rates by race and ethnicity showed that, for children ages 3 to 4, Latino, American Indian and multiracial kids were less likely to access preschool compared to their white, Black and Asian and Pacific Islander peers.
-This range — describing the share of kids not in preschool — runs from a high of 61% for Latino kids to a low of 51% for Asian and Pacific Islander kids, according to the 2023 KIDS COUNT Data Book.
+• In 20182022, participation rates by race and ethnicity showed that, for children ages 3 to 4, Latino, American Indian or Alaska Native and multiracial kids were less likely to access preschool compared to their white, Black and Asian and Pacific Islander peers.
+This range — describing the share of kids not in preschool — ran from a high of 61% for Latino kids to a low of 52% for white and Asian and Pacific Islander kids, according to the 2024 KIDS COUNT Data Book.

 Taking Action to Improve Preschool Access and Quality

 Early childhood is a critical period of development, and experiences during this phase lay a foundation for long-term health and well-being.
-Declining access to preschool is especially alarming given the following:
+The limited and inequitable access to high-quality preschool is especially alarming given the following:

-• early childhood education is strongly linked to later student success and positive health outcomes;
+• quality early childhood education is strongly linked to later student success and positive health outcomes;

 • early childhood education improves school readiness, and students who enter kindergarten behind their peers may struggle for years to catch up.

 Many parents rely on preschool and child care programs in order to work.
 When families have access to affordable, high-quality early childhood education, both kids and their parents benefit.
+And by enabling parents to work or go to school, these programs also have broader benefits for communities and the economy.
 Prioritizing equitable access to such programs is essential.

-Experts recommend a range of actions to bolster access, including:
+Experts recommend a range of actions to bolster access to quality programs, including:

-• directing federal, state and local programs to prioritize reaching children who could benefit the most from early childhood education and children who are disproportionately underserved.
+• across all federal, state and local programs, prioritizing reaching children who could benefit the most from early childhood education and children who are disproportionately underserved.

 More Resources Related to Early Childhood Education